Bayesian analysis of muon capture on deuteron in chiral effective field theory: Acknowledgments

 \section{Acknowledgments}

 The Authors would like to thank Prof. P. Kammel for critical reading of the manuscript and precious suggestions.
-A.G. would like to thank Prof. D. Phillips for useful discussion on the Bayesian analysis and the use of the gsum package.
+A.G. would like to thank Prof. D. Phillips for useful discussion on the Bayesian analysis and the use of the gsum package and A. Rodas for the suggestion on the model averaging.
 We thank the BUQEYE collaboration for making the gsum package available.
 The calculation was performed using resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.